nmezhenskyi/go-rest-api-example/README.md

 ## Disclaimer

 This example is not a production ready code.
 Many techniques used in the project have an introductory purpose.
 They aim to demonstrate fundamental concepts in a readable and easy-to-understand manner.
 Namely, the custom router used by the application is inefficient compared to more complex solutions such as [httprouter](https://github.com/julienschmidt/httprouter).
 Likewise, in-memory hash table is not a persistent way to store data.
 However, this project serves as a good example on how to structure a Go application, manage dependencies, and unit tests.
-Where appropriate, the project includes links to external sources with more detailed explanations.

 ## Functionality